energy-modelling-toolkit/Dispa-SET/Docs/data.rst

 Countries
 ---------
-Although the nodes names can be freely user-defined in the database, for the Dispa-SET EU model, the ISO 3166-1 standard has been adopted to describe each country at the NUTS1 level.
+Although the nodes names can be freely user-defined in the database, for the Dispa-SET EU model, the ISO 3166-1 standard has been adopted to describe each country at the NUTS1 level (except for Greece and the United Kingdom, for which the abbreviations EL and UK are used according to `EU Interinstitutional style guide <http://publications.europa.eu/code/pdf/370000en.htm>`_ ).
 The list of countries is defined as:

 ======= =======
 Code	Country